blopker/alic/README.md

 **Careful**, compressing already compressed images times will result in a loss of quality.

+## Differences from ImageOptim

+- Alic's compressor is written in Rust, uses modern compression algorithms and is done all in process.
+This makes Alic noticeably faster, and produces smaller file sizes.
+- Alic does not overwrite the original images, it saves the compressed images in the same directory as the original images with a `.min.` suffix.

 ## Roadmap

 - [ ] Get the app signed with an Apple Developer ID